Wallingford and Worthy Team up to Reshape The Office of the Commandant

 Commandant Wallingford also addressed the boarding cadets during their first evening on campus, reviewing policies, procedures, and expectations.
 He then spoke to the corps of cadets in a combined assembly of day students and boarders on the first day of school.
 For the first time in two decades, the regiment was in uniform on the first day of classes.

-In addition, physical training activities have now become a part of the norm with Worthy leading the different battalions on orchestrated runs around campus, complete with military cadence.
+In addition, physical training activities have now become a part of the norm with Worthy leading the different battalions on orchestrated runs around campus, complete with prep school cadence.

-Another element of change brought about by the Office of the Commandant has included the proper wear and appearance of the military uniform, including keeping a cover on while outside.
+Another element of change brought about by the Office of the Commandant has included the proper wear and appearance of the prep school uniform, including keeping a cover on while outside.

 “The uniform sets the tone from day one.
 This is the expectation.
 When you set the tone, it resonates through the entire student body,” said Worthy, who requested to have top quality uniforms available for the 2015-16 student body.
 “Understanding the proper way to wear a uniform translates to success in many other ways.
 Wearing it properly and wearing it the correct way makes them feel good about themselves and then they carry themselves in a certain way.
 They treat it with respect and dignity and then the way they walk and talk changes.
 You can see them carry themselves with more confidence.
 They see themselves in a certain way.”